patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-the-missing-security-headers-issue.md

 sidebar:
   order: 7.7
 ---
-In the Patchstack App, this may show up under "improvements" when you view your application.
+In the Patchstack App, this may show up under "improvements" when you view your site.

 If you have our WordPress plugin installed, we will automatically try to inject the security headers into the response.